Current Research Projects

 Neurodiversity Math Project: Collaboration with Edmund Harriss (University of Arkansas)(website) on developing understanding of the mathematical thinking/strengths of adults with dyslexia, focused on those who work in STEM.
 We seek to better understand how strengths associated with dyslexia, such as visual-spatial skills, may impact mathematical thinking at the highest levels.
 Our work is designed to leverage the understandings of experts with dyslexia, otherwise known as people with dyslexia.

 Number Strings 4 Number Sense: In this project, we are analyzing the participation and mathematical thinking of students (focusing on neurodiverse students) in grades 3-5 who participate in a series of number string routines on multiplication and/or division.
-This year we will explore new approaches to intervention, such as Math Circles that privilege problem solving and construction of mathematical identities.
+In the 21-22 school year, we explored new approaches to intervention, such as Math Circles that privilege problem solving and construction of mathematical identities.
 Collaboration with Tomy Nguyen, Monica Mendoza and Avery McNiff.

 Critical Analysis of Mathematics Education from a Disability Studies Perspective: In this project, Paulo Tan (Johns Hopkins University), Alexis Padilla and myself have been analyzing how research in math learning differs based on whether or not the learner has a disability.
 We seek to understand more about how disabled students are framed by research.
 This work applies critical mathematics, DisCrit, and disability studies perspectives to math research.